An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Allopurinol has positive effects on hypertension, heart, and kidney disease, so it may be better than other medicines for patients with both gout and these conditions.
 Possible interactions with other medicines and allopurinol should be discussed with your physician before taking the medicine.

 Uricosurics are alternative first-line therapies.
 These drugs prevent the kidney from reabsorbing uric acid, and therefore, increase the amount excreted in the urine.
 They may be used when the kidneys are not eliminating enough uric acid which is present in about 80% of gout cases.
-The doctor will check a 24 hour urine to diagnose this problem.
+The doctor will check a 24 hour urine sample to diagnose this problem.
 These medicines are not used for patients with reduced kidney function, or those with tophaceous gout.

 Other patients who may benefit from uricosurics include: